Rose Gardening Guru

 As the symbol of love, roses have inspired musicians, poets and authors.
 Shakespeare alone mentioned roses more than 50 times in his poems and plays.

-Tip: Give your prize winning roses the special treatment they need — the proper soil conditions, nutrients and disease control — with natural rose gardening formulas available at Planet Natural Garden Supply.
+Tip: Give your prize winning roses the special treatment they need — the proper soil conditions, nutrients and disease control — with organic rose gardening formulas available at Planet Natural Garden Supply.

 Cleopatra reportedly decorated her palace floors in rose petals and Confucius had a 600-book library devoted to rose gardening (see For the Love of Roses).
 Forget pearls and diamonds, the Greeks would adorn themselves with garlands of roses for festive occasions.
 Napoleon’s wife Josephine loved roses so much that she grew more than 250 different varieties.